Collin-morgan/wti-carry-strategy/README.md

 - Regime-based strategy backtesting
 - Output of PnL and return metrics

-All intermediate and final results are stored in the `results/` directory.
+All intermediate and final results are stored in the `results` directory.

 ## Acknowledgements